-Parents can be pampered, while kids head off for an educational adventure at this secluded luxury resort that takes relaxation to new levels.
+Parents can be pampered, while kids head off for an educational adventure at this secluded luxury resort.

 Located away from the hotels and condos that dot much of west Maui’s coastline, the The Ritz-Carlton Kapalua’s 54 acres are ideal if your family plans to spend most of your time on the property at the beach and pool rather than visiting other island attractions, such as Haleakala National Park or the Road to Hana, which both take several hours to reach from this location.
 The resort is set on a hill overlooking D.T.
 Fleming Beach, which is a short walk away from the hotel and its three-tiered pool for adults and separate pool for little ones.
 Families of all ages are welcome; but, unlike some other Maui resorts, The Ritz-Carlton Kapalua should not be confused with a Disneyland-esque environment for young children.
 The programming and amenities here are more ideally suited to families with children at least five years old.
 The Ritz Kids and the Jean-Michel Cousteau Ambassadors of the Environment programs allow kids to learn and have fun, while parents take a second vacation – from parenting – for a few hours.
 Employees are trained to deliver outstanding service that anticipates your family’s every need.
 The only regret that you’ll have at check-out is that you didn’t stay longer!